adam-rumpf/Computational-Probability-and-Statistics/docs/19-Hypothesis-Testing.md

 1. Repeat the analysis of the commercial length in the notes.
 This time use a different test statistic.

-1. State the null and alternative hypotheses.
+a.
+State the null and alternative hypotheses.
-2. Compute a test statistic.
+b.
+Compute a test statistic.
-3. Determine the p-value.
+c.
+Determine the p-value.
-4. Draw a conclusion.
+d.
+Draw a conclusion.

 2. Is yawning contagious?